 Back to top

-My doctor says that I am now secondary-progressive.
-I have been taking my disease-modifying therapy regularly so I don’t understand why this happened.
+My healthcare provider says that I now have secondary-progressive MS. I have been taking my disease-modifying therapy regularly so I don’t understand why this happened.
 Did I do something wrong?

 No, you did not do anything wrong.
 Natural history studies of MS indicate that the majority of people eventually transition from a relapsing-remitting (RRMS) disease course to a more progressive one.
 While the disease-modifying therapies help to reduce the number and severity of relapses (also called attacks or exacerbations) in relapsing forms of MS, and seem to have some impact on disease progression, they are unable to halt the progression completely.